MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/using-devices-without-AR.md

 ---
 # Using Remote Assist mobile on your mobile device without augmented reality (AR) support

 Technicians and remote collaborators can still connect and conduct repairs and inspections together on mobile devices **without** augmented reality (AR) support, too!
 Without a device with AR support, technicians and remote collaborators are unable to provide virtual annotations to the the real world as seen through the technician's device camera.
-However, technicians can still use the live video feed to share their environment and use the **snapshot feature** to provide instructions using 2D annotations along with the remote collaborator.
+However, technicians can still use the **live video feed** to share their environment and use the **snapshot feature** to provide instructions using 2D annotations along with the remote collaborator.
 Learn more about the snapshot feature, [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/annotate-snapshot).

 ## Prerequisites
-- Technicians must be using a mobile device **without** AR support to follow along this guide.
+- In order to follow along with this guide, technicians must be using a mobile device **without** AR support.
 If your device is not listed on the [Android/ARCore](https://developers.google.com/ar/discover/supported-devices) supported devices or [iOS/ARKit](https://developers.google.com/ar/discover/supported-devices#ios) supported devices, then your device does not support AR.
-- Remote collaborators on Microsoft Teams desktop or mobile can use devices with or without AR support; this has no impact on their AR experience.
+- Remote collaborators on Microsoft Teams desktop or Teams mobile can use devices with or without AR support; this has no impact on their AR experience.

 ## How it works
 1. As a technician using Remote Assist on a mobile device without ARCore/ARKit support, you can launch and sign in with your credentials.
 After you select **Sign In**, you will receive a notification about using a mobile device with augmented reality support.